 How high can a duck fly?
 Usually, they stay in an altitude range between 200-4,000 feet, but the record is 21,000 feet.
 Unfortunately, the current record holder was struck by a jet plane!

-Desi the Duck, a female mallard who lived in the United Kingdom, was 20 years old when she died, making her the world’s oldest duck ever.
+Desi the Duck, a female Mallard duck who lived in the United Kingdom, was 20 years old when she died, making her the world’s oldest duck ever.

 A duck’s average lifespan in the wild is between 5-10 years, but a domesticated house or backyard duck who is well taken care of can easily live into their teens.
-Duck hens can continue to produce eggs for up to 10 years as well, although their egg production will significantly taper off by that age.
+Female ducks can continue to produce eggs for up to 10 years as well, although their egg production will significantly taper off by that age.

 Ever wonder how a duck can go from sea level to the altitude of Mount Kilimanjaro in a short period of time without a problem (this would cause hypoxia in humans)?
 Or quack in mid-flight?
 Or fly 800 miles in a day?
 Or fly at all?